-34 units of elective courses subject to approval by the department chair
+Any valid elective courses approved by the Education department chair

 Department of Education

 These programs do not lead to California State credentialing.
 They are designed for certification with the Association of Christian Schools, International with a view to teaching in private Christian schools.
 However, some states have accepted this degree for their state credentialing, based on our national accreditation with TRACS.
 Specific questions regarding state credentialing should be addressed to the department chair.
 This program prepares the student to work in a private school or other Christian organization.